softcite/software-mentions/doc/usage_scenario_and_requirements.md

 ```

-Note by default the citations information (with in particular location of the software mentions in the different citing PDF) are not present in the response to this query, accessing this information requires a separate call to the following service.
+Note by default the citations information (with the position information of the software mentions in the different citing PDF) are not present in the response to this query, accessing this information requires a separate call to the following service.

 ### Retrieve citation information for a software entity